-The hurdle of the theory examinations should be turned into a stepping stone of knowledge.
-There are many aspects of aviation theory that are tested in six subjects of the New Zealand PPL syllabus.
-Each subject and it's component topics can be studied in exhaustive detail, much of which is excessive to the private pilot and detracts from the key points.
+There are many aspects of aviation theory that are tested in the six subjects of the New Zealand PPL syllabus.
+Each subject and its component topics could be studied in exhaustive detail, much of which is excessive to the private pilot and detracts from the key points.
 We focussed the book on these key points and is presented in a question-and-answer conversational style that helps you understand and remember the information.

 This single book covers the entire CAA (NZ) syllabus for the private pilot.
 The book is divided into six parts, covering each subject.
 The book is fully indexed and contains over 200 figures (view Contents)

 The rules and regulations for flying an aircraft have evolved to promote aviation safety.
 The private pilot's legal responsibilities begin even before climbing aboard an aircraft and continue for as long as you are a pilot.
 Air law covers various topics ranging from licensing requirements to meteorological minima.
 Understanding the precise meaning of legal jargon and law applicability is vital in making better aviation decisions.
 The subject includes many practical examples and valuable references that help gain both context and understanding.